hivdb/chiro-cms/resources/covid-review.md

 Rogers et al screened >1000 antigen-specific antibodies from the B cells of 22 convalescent patients[^10.1101/2020.05.11.088674].
 They reported a positive correlation between cell surface spike binding and live replication virus neutralization for plasma as a whole but not for individual MAbs.
 Indeed, only a small proportion of RBD-binding MAbs were neutralizing.
 Their neutralizing MAbs were found to bind to three non-competing RBD epitopes, they refer to as RBD-A, RBD-B, and RBD-C. Their neutralizing MAbs that did not bind to the RBD generally showed poor neutralizing activity.
 One MAb CC12.1 was found to prevent weight loss in Syrian hamsters challenged with SARS-CoV-2[^10.1101/2020.05.11.088674].

-Wec et al screened a panel of SARS-CoV-2 S-reactive MAbs from the B cells of person with a history of SARS-CoV[^.
+Wec et al screened a panel of SARS-CoV-2 S-reactive MAbs from the B cells of person with a history of SARS-CoV[^10.1101/2020.05.15.096511].
+In contrast to other authors, they found that almost all of

 ___Conclusions: The ability of monoclonal antibodies to successfully treat Ebola suggests that monoclonal antibodies will be useful at both treating and preventing SARS-CoV-2 infections.
 During the past three weeks, eight groups have described the development of MAbs that are able to inhibit SARS-CoV-2 or both SARS-CoV and SARS-CoV-2 in vitro.___